 - Eliminates duplication of existing processes

-- Provides approved families / caregivers to transfer between California counties and Foster Family Agencies without having to start the entire process over
+- Provides approved RFA families/caregiver to transfer with some ease between California counties and Foster Family Agencies.

 We Are Here For You